CagriCatik/RRT-MPC/docs/developer_guide.md

   controller, implement the same method signature and update the orchestrator to inject it.
 The `TrackingResult` dataclass is intentionally small so it can be extended without breaking callers.

+## Coding Conventions

+- Use dataclasses to express configuration or artefacts exchanged between modules.
+They provide structure and make unit tests deterministic.
+- Stick to explicit imports within packages (e.g. `from ..logging_setup`) to avoid circular dependencies.
+- Prefer pure functions for geometry/math utilities; keep side effects in the pipeline stages where logging and error handling are centralised.

 ## Numerical Stability Tips